1 General concepts

 Basicly the same as load project, but all entities like key frames, animations and scenes are added to the current project.

 Export the project for use with the pin2dmd controller.
 This action requires a license (see licensing).
 When exporting one or two files are created, that have to be copied on the devices micro sd card.

 The *.pal file contains palettes, mask and key frames definitions.
-When you create replacement scenes a *.fsq file is created which holds all the replacement scenes.
+When you create colorized scenes a *.fsq file is created which holds all the scene data.
 Please don´t share your project if you use copyrighted content for your personal colorization.